Forensic Importer

 Before You Begin

-- Confirm you have sufficient session storage quota to upload and process the report.
+- Confirm you have enough session storage to upload and process the report.

-- If you work with sensitive credentials, ensure you follow your organization’s screen and sharing policy before revealing passwords.
+- If the extraction includes credentials, follow your organization’s policy before revealing or sharing them.

 Step-by-Step Walkthrough